-The Church of Scotland’s first Missionary to India.
+A memorial to Scotland’s first missionary to India.

-The Duff Memorial Free Church designed by L & J G Falconer in 1890, but which is now disused and sadly dilapidated.
+The Duff Memorial Free Church was designed by L & J G Falconer in 1890 to commemorate him, but is now disused and sadly dilapidated.

 Scottish missionaries of the 19th century enjoyed considerable status at home, as evidenced by the commemoration of Alexander Duff through the building of this once fine church.